Erwann-M/Erwann-M/README.md

 <img alt="github-stats" align="right" src="https://github-readme-stats.vercel.app/api?username=Erwann-M&theme=onedark&show_icons=true" />

 I am a nomadic French developer.
-I like the code, the life, the travel and all that is eaten.🍔</br>I am very interested in blockchain technologies and the web in general
+I like the code, the life, the travel and all that is eaten.🍔

 <h2>💻Techs I use</h2>